alphagov/paas-team-manual/source/guides/upgrade_bosh.html.md

     ```
 where `UPGRADE_BRANCH_NAME` is the name of the branch you created for the upgrade.

+1. The `concourse-deploy` job may fail because Concourse rolls itself.
+If this happens, you will need to trigger a new build for the `concourse-deploy` job.

-1. When the `paas-bootstrap` pipeline finishes, run the `create-cloudfoundry` pipeline.
+1. When the `create-bosh-concourse` pipeline finishes, run the `create-cloudfoundry` pipeline.
 Make sure you use the `main` branch of `paas-cf`.

 ## Checking credential rotation